Baltimore Ravens: 2026 NFL Draft Preview

 1. Carnell Tate

 The WR2 in the class with elite body control and only 1 drop on 67 targets.
-At 6-2, 195 lbs, Tate's reliability and contested-catch ability would give Lamar a trustworthy target he's never had.
-He's polished beyond his years and projects as an immediate starter.
-Baltimore has whiffed on receivers for years — Tate is the answer.
-Odds: +140 to go #14 (favorite).
+At 6-2, 195 lbs, Tate's size would complement the 5-10 Zay Flowers perfectly — giving Lamar two distinct receiving weapons.
+He's polished beyond his years and projects as an immediate starter opposite Flowers.

 2. Colton Hood